Seed Library

 Our seed library offers three varieties.
 Baby Market Blend is a mix of premium traditional lettuce varieties.
 Lola has full frilly leaves that are clear dark red from edge to base.
 Buttercrunch is a popular and time-proven variety with thick green outer leaves and a sweet, cream-coloured compact head.

-How to grow: 75 days to harvest; plant 1/8" deep, create small trench and disperse seeds, lightly cover; full sun
+How to grow: 75 days to harvest.
+Create a small trench in the soil 1/3cm (1/8") deep and disperse seeds; lightly cover.
+Full sun.

 Oregano